-After the workshop has finished, learning continues on the VLE.
+After the Study Days have finished, learning continues on the VLE and in tutorials.
 Relevant reading is uploaded to the VLE, with emphasis on coaching skills, methods and theories, and the differences between coaching and other developmental approaches as a preparation for completion of the assignment.
 Students are encouraged to form learning groups, take part in discussion forums and are encouraged to use these to share ideas and encourage learning.
 This also helps students to develop critical thinking assignment-writing skills.
 Keeping a reflective journal throughout the programme is encouraged.